 It is always a good time to support our nervous systems and think about overall health.
 Herbal nervines and adaptogens are our allies for coping with the normal day-to-day aggravations of life, especially work pressures, family responsibilities, financial worries, lack of warm weather, and regular use of caffeine.
-Whether your nervous tension results in occasional minor aches and pains, occasional melancholy, or sleepless nights, there are many herbs that can help us find relaxation and calm both day and night.
+Whether your nervous tension results in occasional minor aches, occasional melancholy, or sleepless nights, there are many herbs that can help us find relaxation and calm both day and night.

 Stress is the body’s heightened physiological response to stimuli, both good and bad.
-The adrenal glands secrete stress hormones including cortisol and adrenaline which create a cascade of effects including a rush of energy, increased heart rate, and rising blood pressure.
+The adrenal glands secrete stress hormones including cortisol and adrenaline, which create a cascade of effects, including a rush of energy, increased heart rate, and rising blood pressure.
 These hormones act as an emergency response to a temporary situation, subsiding to normal functioning when the event has passed.
 However, constant release of these hormones can result in a weakened immune response, over-stressed mind, and harmful inflammation.

-- Adaptogens are another group of herbs that help us face and handle stress as it happens - although the classification is often complicated and the boundaries difficult to define.
+- Adaptogens are another group of herbs that help us face and handle stress as it happens, although the classification is often complicated and the boundaries difficult to define.
 These herbs help restore overall balance and strengthen the functioning of the body as a whole without impacting the balance of an individual organ or body system.
 Adaptogens facilitate these changes by a wide range of actions and energetics, rather than one specific action.
 Adaptogens many help improve focus, help support normal immune system functioning, or provide some other broad-spectrum normalizing influence on unbalanced physiological processes.

 - Oat Tops - Very gentle tonic herb that helps support the nervous system without a calming action.
 Can help reduce fatigue and support nerve functioning over time.
 Great for anyone who is overworked or relies on caffeine to get through the day.